CMMI for Services

 CMMI-SVC draws on concepts and practices from CMMI and other service-focused standards and models, including the following:

 - Control Objectives for Information and related Technology (CobiT)

 - Information Technology Services Capability Maturity Model (ITSCMM)

-Familiarity with these and other service-oriented standards and models is not required to understand and use CMMI-SVC, and the Services constellation is not structured in a way that is intended to conform to any of them (except CMMI, of course).
-However, knowledge of other standards and models may provide a richer understanding of CMMI-SVC models and content.
+Familiarity with these and other service-oriented standards and models is not required to comprehend CMMI-SVC, and this model is not structured in a way that is intended to conform to any of them.
+However, knowledge of other standards and models can provide a richer understanding of CMMI-SVC.

-The Services constellation contains practices that cover project management, process management, service establishment, service delivery, and supporting processes.
+The CMMI-SVC model contains practices that cover work management, process management, service establishment, service delivery and support, and supporting processes.
 The CMMI-SVC model shares a great deal of material with CMMI models in other constellations.
-Therefore, those familiar with another CMMI constellations will find much of the CMMI-SVC content familiar.
+Therefore, those who are familiar with another CMMI constellation will find much of the CMMI-SVC content familiar.

-Organizations interested in evaluating and improving their processes to develop systems for delivering services may use a CMMIDEV model.
+Organizations interested in evaluating and improving their processes to develop systems for delivering services can use the CMMIDEV model.
 This approach is especially recommended for organizations that are already using CMMI-DEV or that must develop and maintain complex systems for delivering services.
-However, some organizations instead may choose to use the Service System Development (SSD) process area.
-This process area consolidates some of the practices in the CMMI-DEV model and interprets them for service systems.
-In fact, we recommend that even if you use CMMI-DEV to develop your service system, you review SSD for some of its service-specific guidance.
+However, the CMMI-SVC model provides an alternative, streamlined approach to evaluating and improving the development of service systems that can be more appropriate in certain contexts.